This week, my yoga teacher asked an interesting question. “When you hear the word vulnerability, do you think it’s a

 I’m not talking about self-esteem or self-love.
-We all need to pay attention to ourselves—or our Selves, as I prefer to think of it—but self-absorption is a corruption of healthy self-love.
-It’s that “all about me” way of being in the world that stems from an insatiable need for attention.
+We all need to pay attention to ourselves — or our Selves, as I prefer to see it — but self-absorption is a corruption of healthy self-love.
+It’s an “all about me” way of being in the world that probably stems from an insatiable need for attention.
 (And yes, it’s another form of hiding from vulnerability.)

 Interestingly, rather than agree with the observation, my teacher said, “I don’t really know a lot of self-absorbed people.
 I’m part of the yoga community.”

 Why Community Is Important

-Community, at least the way I’m thinking of it, is not the same thing as social circles.
+Community, at least the way I’m thinking of it, is not the same thing as a social circle.
 Socializing is not synonymous with connecting.
-In other words, even if there are lots of people around you—even if you’re having fun—you can still feel disconnected.
+In other words, even if there are lots of people around you — even if you’re having fun — you can still be disconnected.

-As I see it, once you do the work of learning to believe you are worthy of love and connection—the reason we’re here, Brown says (and I agree)—you need to be among others who believe it too.
+As I see it, once you do the work of learning you are worthy of love and connection — the reason we’re here, Brown says (I agree) — you need to be with others who believe it too.
 Sometimes that means finding a new tribe.
-It’s likely you had to do all that work learning to believe you’re worthy because the people you’ve spent most of your time with are doing their own form of hiding and will continue to do so.
+It’s likely you had to do all that work learning to believe you’re worthy because the people you’ve spent most of your time with are doing their own form of hiding.

 The Power of Vulnerability

-To creative and connect, we need to be among others who have the courage to be vulnerable without making it all about their own pain and issues.
+To create and connect, we need to be among others who have the courage to be vulnerable without making it all about their own pain and issues.
 And we need to be among others who won’t shame us for what makes us vulnerable.
 And it must all be authentic.

-That’s the yoga community I love (at least it is on most days).
+That’s the yoga community I love (at least it is most days).